NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 #### Classes

 I will follow the same idea as the Viewer Application based I used for the other 2 assignments, The Viewer App class here will be adopted for just 2D display.
 We keep the primitive class as we still may need to render mesh data the traditional way.
 Eg I'm still unsure on if boundaries will be mesh based for rendering or use implicit functions.
+For time sake we keep all vectors 3D and just omit the Z component.

 Oppose to using an approach with separate SPH Fluid Object and SPH Solver classes, I think for this project I will just keep it as a single class.
 However it might be better to keep them separate so all the render state  can be put inside the fluid object class while keeping the solver decoupled from the fluid state.
 The solver class will also be used for setting the boundaries.